 You make the hope in my books relevant.

 The day after the election in 2016, I drew in a shaky breath that I never quite let out.
 The accomplishment of finishing a million word series was inexorably tangled with the hopeless pain of the following months, of editing through a fog and releasing a book into a world that made our bright optimism feel reckless.

 Today, I’m letting that breath out.
 I don’t know what will happen over the next few weeks as we rally our resources to face down this pandemic, but I know that my faith has been renewed.

 We’ll make it win.
 Together.

-Bree Bridges is half of Deal with the Devil writing duo Kit Rocha.
-Deal with the Devil is on sale from Tor Books 07/28/2020.
+Bree Bridges is half of Dance with the Devil writing duo Kit Rocha.
+Dance with the Devil is on sale from Tor Books 07/28/2020.